-- 68. Before the Eurozone crisis and economic difficulties, Greek armed forces have traditionally been well-funded.
-Although in recent years major procurement has been halted and military exercises reduced, Greece is now strengthening maritime-patrol and anti-submarine-warfare capabilities, bolstering surveillance in the Mediterranean, enhancing rotary-wing transport capability and upgrading its F-16 fleet (IISS, 2018). - 69.
-In 2013 Greece spent \$5.68bn on defence.
-It declined steadily in ensuing years, though 2017 did witness a small growth from \$4.75bn from \$4.64bn when compared to 2016.
-In 2009 Greece allocated 3.08% of its GDP to defence, 2017 it had fallen to 2.32% (NATO, 2017b).
-While Greece still technically makes the 2% GDP commitment, this has only been possible due to the severe contraction of the Greek economy in recent years. - 70.
-Greece is often an example highlighted by critics of the 2% guideline as almost 70% of the country's total defence spending goes to personnel costs, including pensions, rather than concrete investments in armed forces and readiness (Deni, 2015).
-The Greek example demonstrates the above criticism of the 2% benchmark, as its above-2% spending does not guarantee strong capabilities able to contribute to NATO's current defence posture aspirations.
+- 69. Before the Eurozone crisis and economic difficulties, Greek armed forces have traditionally been well-funded.
+Although in recent years major procurement has been halted and military exercises reduced, Greece is now strengthening maritime-patrol and anti-submarine-warfare capabilities, bolstering surveillance in the Mediterranean, enhancing rotary-wing transport capability and upgrading its F-16 fleet (IISS, 2018). - 70.
+In 2013, Greece spent USD 5.31 billion on defence.
+It declined steadily in ensuing years, though 2017 did witness a small growth from USD 4.64 billion to USD 4.75 billion when compared to 2016.
+Greece is estimated to spend USD 5 billion in 2018.
+In 2013 Greece allocated 3.08% of its GDP to defence, in 2017 it had fallen to 2.38% (NATO, 2017b).
+While Greece still technically makes the 2% GDP commitment, this has only been possible due to the severe contraction of the Greek economy in recent years. - 71.
+Greece is often an example highlighted by critics of the 2% guideline, as over 70% of the country's total defence spending goes to personnel costs, including pensions, rather than concrete investments in armed forces and readiness (NATO, 2018).
+In 2018, however, Greece is expected to spend 12.4% on equipment and another 24% on functional expenditures.